AdvancedPhotonSource/cohere/docs/source/define_alg_seq.rst

 Sub-Trigger
 ===========
+| For sub-trigger configuration, the trigger is a list of triggers, i.e. a list of lists.
+Each internal list is a sub-trigger.
-| For the following features: shrink wrap, lowpass filter, and phc (phase constrain), the trigger can be defined as a list of sub-triggers.
-In this case the algorithm_sequence should include the sub-triggers in the sequence, for example: 30*ER.SW0, and the trigger should be defined as a list of sub-triggers.
+| The following features: shrink wrap (SW), lowpass filter (LPF), and phase constrain (PHC) can be defined as sub-triggers.
+The literals listed in parenthesis are used to define the sub-triggers in algorithm_sequence.
-| example:
-| [[5, 1, 100], [0, 3], [5]] three sub-triggers are defined and the rules of the trigger apply for sub-trigger with the difference that the span of iterations in sub-trigger is the same as the algorithm it is attached to.
-In this example 30*ER.SW0, the start iteration is when the ER begins, and last iteration is when the ER ends.
+| For example a shrink_wrap_trigger = [[5, 1, 100], [0, 3], [5]] defines sub-triggers: SW0, SW1, SW2 respectively.
+| Since the sub-triggers are associated with algorithm sequence, they must be attached to the projection algorithm in algorithm_sequence parameter, for example: 20*ER.SW0 + 180*HIO.SW1 + 20*ER.SW2 + 180*HIO.SW1 +20*ER.SW0.
+| In this case the first sub-trigger SW0 will be applied during the first 20 iterations, then during next 180 iterations the trigger SW1 is applied, and so on.

 Algorithm Sequence
 ==================
 | This parameter defines sequence of algorithms applied in each iteration during modulus projection and during modulus.
 The "*" character means repeat, and the "+" means add to the sequence.
 The sequence may contain single brackets defining a group that will be repeated by the preceding multiplier.
-The alphabetic entries: ER, ERpc, HIO, HIOpc define algorithms used in this iteration.
-The entries will invoke functions as follows: ER definition will invoke 'er' and 'modulus' functions, the ERpc will invoke 'er' and 'pc_modulus', HIO will invoke 'hio' and 'modulus', and HIOpc will invoke 'hio' and 'pc_modulus'.
+The alphabetic entries: ER, ERpc, HIO, HIOpc, RAAR, SF  define algorithms used in this iteration.
+The entries will invoke functions as follows: ER definition will invoke 'er' and 'modulus' functions, the ERpc will invoke 'er' and 'pc_modulus', HIO will invoke 'hio' and 'modulus', and HIOpc will invoke 'hio' and 'pc_modulus', 'RAAR' will invoke 'raar' and modulus, and 'SF' will invoke 'sf' and modulus.
 The pc_modulus is implementation of modulus with partial coherence correction.
-If defining ERpc or HIOpc the pcdi (partial coherence)) must be activated by configuring pc_interval and pcdi parameters.
+If defining ERpc or HIOpc the pcdi (partial coherence) must be activated by configuring pc_interval and pcdi parameters.
-| Algorithm sequence can include sub-triggers attached to the algorithm, for example 30*ER.SW0.PHC1.
+| Algorithm sequence can include sub-triggers attached to the algorithm, as described in Sub-Trigger section.

 Formula examples
 ================